AneliyaYaYaYa/Homeworks/TestAutomationFrameworkHomeworkTrello/READMEorNOT.txt

 Hi There,

-so I worked on the first file Niki uploaded, not the one with the list and templates.
+so I worked on the first file Niki uploaded, not the updated one.
+I have create a list methods though.
 Just did not have time to change everything.

 To save you the time - my tests run individualy, not altogether.
-They all run if there is no boards created on the profile - wanted to add a method to delete all boards beforehand, but had no time.
+And not always :D 100% success rate with the debug though, so I am guessing some wits somewhere had to be amended.
 There is some issue with the openBoard method that I was not able to determine - no time.
-Sometimes it opens the board, sometimes not.
+Sometimes it opens the board, sometimes - not.
 The draganddrop card movement works whenever he pleases, couldn't help it.

-So pretty much this is on almost working project.
+So pretty much this is one almost working project.
 Sorry for the trouble.

 Cheers,
 Aneliya